Can You Really Experience America’s Founding in Just One Week?

 Day 2 – Witches & Colonies in Salem

-Traffic was a nightmare, so when our uber canceled on us, we decided to take the subway into downtown Boston.
-We dropped our bags of at the historic Bostonian Hotel.
+Traffic was a nightmare, so when our Uber canceled on us, we decided to take the subway into downtown Boston.
+We dropped our bags off at the historic Bostonian Hotel.

 Then did some initial exploring of historic sites like Paul Revere’s house.
 After getting acquainted with the city, we took a combo ferry-trolley ticket out to Salem.

-We spent the day wandering the historic streets and shops of Salem, learning about the famous witch trials of 1692 and Colonial Salem.
+We explored Salem today, walking through its historic streets and shops.
+We discovered fascinating information about the renowned witch trials of 1692 and the Colonial period in Salem.

-We hopped on the last ferry out of Salem and had diner at the famous Quincy Marketplace.
+We hopped on the last ferry out of Salem and had dinner at the famous Quincy Marketplace.
 We got to experience a Lobster Roll!

 Day 3 – Revolution in Boston